HeadlessDull/RecRoom-Avatar-Archive/README.md

 > ⚠️ You need to remake the face during export
 >
 > ⚠️ Both body types must be enabled at the same time during export
 >
+> ⚠️ When using a optmized export hairs and items with glass need to be excluded
+>
+> ⚠️ Props Do not get exported with
+>
 > ℹ️ Bean Body exports with the Full Body mesh to meet Unity's rig requirements, you can delete it afterward